-Overcome Betrayal Trauma with an EMDR Therapist
+Overcome Betrayal Trauma with an Online EMDR Therapist

-In a world where trust means everything, betrayal hits hard.
+In a world where trust means everything, betrayal trauma hits hard.
 Imagine Sarah, believing in the people closest to her, only to be hurt deeply by their betrayal.
 It's like her whole world fell apart, leaving her lost and hurting.

 Sarah felt angry, sad, and betrayed.
 She couldn't sleep without nightmares, and the betrayal haunted her every thought.
 Trust, once so important, now seemed impossible.